dicristea/weather-app/README.md

 ## Technical Tips

-- reset error and other data when working in .then() and .catch() to "prevent inconsistencies for temporary server failiure"
+- reset error and other data (with setState) when working in .then() and .catch() to "prevent inconsistencies for temporary server failiure"
 - type="button" prevents button default of refreshing the page
 - Use gh-pages to host page on github
   -> https://github.com/gitname/react-gh-pages